WojtekKamilowski/CI_PP1_CDVMR/README.md

 ## Validation

 ### HTML Validation
 To validate HTML of the website the W3C Markup Validation Service was used.
+The results have no errors.

 #### Home
 ![HTML Validation Home](docs/validation/validation-html-index.jpg)